jwbaldwin/jwbaldwin/README.md

 I figured, until I come up with something clever to put here, I'll just fill this out :)
 - 🔭 I’m currently working on a project for photographers
-- 🌱 I’m currently learning anyting Elixir related
+- 🌱 I’m currently learning how to start a successful side business, and idea validation
 - 💬 Ask me about Elixir, Phoenix, or my projects!
 - 📫 How to reach me: jwbaldwin3@gmail.com
 - 😄 Pronouns: he/him